1. Have Routine Checkups

 7. Cut Out Any Unnecessary Stress

-Stress has a lot of negative effects on the body like insomnia, lower libido, heart disease, headaches, change in appetite, and much more.
-Cutting out any unnecessary stress factors in your life is dire to your health.
-A change in lifestyle begins with you, so, don’t let anyone or anything stop you.
+Stress has a lot of negative effects on the body, like insomnia, lower libido, heart disease, headaches, change in appetite, and much more.
+Cutting out any unnecessary stress factors is dire to your health.
+A lifestyle change begins with you, so, don’t let anyone or anything stop you.

 8. Manage Your Overall Sugar & Caffeine Consumption

 How many cups of coffee do you drink per day?
-You might want to double think that extra cup of coffee next time.
-Consuming over 400mg of caffeine a day can be dangerous to the body.
+You might want to double-think that extra cup of coffee next time.
+Consuming over 400mg of caffeine daily can be dangerous to the body.
 Too much caffeine can lead to insomnia, heartburn, change in mood, anxiety, dehydration, and headaches.

 9. Be Aware Of Cooking Ingredients

-Although a positive change in health begins in the kitchen it’s also important to remember the ingredients you’re using for your food.
-Cooking oils like coconut oil, peanut oil, and sesame oil have high levels of fat.
-These high levels of fat can increase your risk of heart disease, diabetes, and stroke.
+Although a positive change in health begins in the kitchen, it’s also important to remember the ingredients used for your food.
+Cooking oils like coconut oil, peanut oil, and sesame oil have high-fat levels.
+These high-fat levels can increase your risk of heart disease, diabetes, and stroke.

 10. Meditate

 Your body is your temple!
-Reaching that perfect state of zen can be tough in a digital world, however, you should still find time to meditate.
-In fact, meditation helps preserve the aging brain.
+Reaching that perfect state of zen can be tough in a digital world.
+However, you should still find time to meditate.
+Meditation helps preserve the aging brain.
 Meditation can be linked to a higher rate of grey matter in the brain, which is responsible for processing information in the brain.
 This means an overall increase in brain function.